-The proposed park will be expanded to incorporate the triangle parcel at 601 Old Federal Highway, east of the existing park.
+The existing park will be expanded to incorporate the triangle parcel at 601 Old Federal Highway, east of the existing park.
 The portion of Old Federal Highway which traverses the 2 parcels will need to be vacated.
 The City is in the process of compiling the necessary submittal requirements for the road vacation.
-Such applications do not require Planning and Zoning Board action, thus, upon the road vacation application being filed, it will be submitted directly to the City Commission for their consideration.
+Such applications do not require Planning and Zoning Board action and will be submitted directly to the City Commission for their consideration in approximately 3 months.